utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo.md

 #### Connecting an API using an installed app

-After you [create an installed app](#creating-an-installed-app), any API editor on the team can use it to connect an API to a repository hosted in GitHub Enterprise Server or GitLab Self-Managed.
+After you [create an installed app](#creating-an-installed-app), any API editor on the team can use it to connect an API to GitHub Enterprise Server or GitLab Self-Managed.
 To connect an API using an installed app, do the following:

 1. Select **APIs** in the sidebar and select an API.
 1. Under **Connect repository**, select **Connect** and select **GitHub Enterprise Server** or **GitLab Self-Managed**.